-Dairy heifers, horses, ponies, alpacas and llamas may be leased subject to approval of both thecounty 4-H dairy, horse and pony, or llama committee and the respective County Extension Educator.
+Dairy heifers, horses, ponies, alpacas and llamas may be leased subject to approval of both the county 4-H dairy, horse and pony, or llama committee and the respective County Extension Educator.
 4-H animals (horse and pony, dairy, alpacas and llamas are only eligible to be leased by a single 4-H member in a 4-H program year.

-4-H animals are expected to be in the possession and regular care of the 4-H member whoowns/leases them (unless other arrangements have been agreed upon by the County 4-H Extension Educator) from the animal ID deadline until the conclusion of the county and/orstate fair.
+4-H animals are expected to be in the possession and regular care of the 4-H member who owns/leases them (unless other arrangements have been agreed upon by the County 4-H Extension Educator) from the animal ID deadline until the conclusion of the county and/or state fair.

-4-H market animals and commercial animals must be individually identified and verified under the supervision of the county 4-H program at county identification events by May 15th (May 16 in 2022 since the 15th falls on a weekend).
-These species include market lambs and commercialewes, dairy wethers, dairy feeder steers, dairy beef steers, beef steers, market and commercial heifers, meat goat wethers, and market wether dams.
+4-H market animals and commercial animals must be individually identified and verified under the supervision of the county 4-H program at county identification events by May 15th.
+These species include market lambs and commercial ewes, dairy wethers, dairy feeder steers, dairy beef steers, beef steers, market and commercial heifers, meat goat wethers, and market wether dams.